 - Married students: only one spouse needs to pay for health insurance, the other one is then covered by family health insurance

-Students not qualifying for student health insurance have to take out a private health insurance or a voluntary insurance policy (freiwillige Versicherung) at a public insurance.
+Students who do not qualify for student health insurance must take out a private health insurance or a voluntary insurance policy (freiwillige Versicherung) at a public insurance.
 The monthly rates for a voluntary insurance are higher than the ones for a student health insurance.
 Rates for private health insurances can differ significantly from company to company.

 Students from countries which have a mutual social security agreement with Germany

 All students from EU countries, countries of the European Economic Area (EEA) and countries which have a social security agreement with Germany (e.g. Bosnia and Herzegovina, Macedonia, Serbia, Tunisia, Turkey) do not necessarily need to take out a health insurance policy in Germany.
-If they are for example covered by family health insurance in their home country, they only need to present proof of such an insurance and/or get an EHIC (European Health Insurance Card) from their respective insurance company.
+For example, if they are covered by family health insurance in their home country, they only need to present proof of such an insurance and/or get an EHIC (European Health Insurance Card) from their respective insurance company.
 They can then apply for an exemption from compulsory health insurance at any public health insurance company in Germany.

 Students who want to use their private health insurance from their home country in Germany